Õ: Samogitian

 In Samogitian the letter Õ represents, as in Estonian, the unrounded back vowel /ɤ/ which is unique to Samogitian and is not found in Standard Lithuanian, this is a rather new innovation brought on by the ensuing efforts of standardising Samogitian, this letter alleviates the confusion between the two distinct pronunciations of the letter ė.

 Portuguese

 In the Portuguese language, the symbol Õ stands for a nasal close-mid back rounded vowel, also written [õ] in IPA.
 It is not considered an independent letter of the alphabet: the tilde is the standard diacritic for nasalization.

 Vietnamese

 In the Vietnamese language, the symbol Õ stands for the sound [ɔ] with creaky voice (rising tone with a glottal break followed by a continuation of the rising tone).
 Vietnamese also has derived letters Ỗ/ỗ and Ỡ/ỡ.

 Võro

 In the Võro language, this letter is the 25th letter of the alphabet, pronounced as in Estonian.

 Skolt Sami

-In the Skolt Sami language, this letter is the 25th letter of the alphabet, pronounced like in Estonian.
+In the Skolt Sami language, this letter is the 25th letter of the alphabet, pronounced as [].